This article discusses the sources and methods behind the "How much did Apollo cost?" resource.

-The first is NASA's New Start Index (NNSI), which is designed specifically for aerospace projects.
-I believe this is a far better method for inflation-adjustment for Apollo than using the Consumer Price Index (CPI), which is designed for household and consumer goods, not moonshots.
-You can think of the NNSI as answering the question: "What would NASA be spending on Apollo in 2019?"
+I used NASA's New Start Index (NNSI) to adjust inflation, which is designed specifically for aerospace projects.
+I believe this is a far better method for inflation-adjustment for Apollo than the Consumer Price Index (CPI), which is designed for household and consumer goods, not moonshots.
+You can think of the NNSI as answering the question: "What would NASA be spending on Apollo in 2020?"

 Running all the numbers on the annual cost data spanning 1960 - 1973, you get this: